KrystianGreblowski/to-do-list-react/README.md

 It's a to-do list where you can add, check off or remove tasks.

-The entered tasks are stored in LocalStorage, so even after refreshing the browser, the added tasks will not disappear.
+The entered tasks are stored in a localStorage, so even after refreshing the browser, the added tasks will not disappear.

 It's an application I created as part of a project for the YouCode Frontend Developer course.